NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>

-We started a new session from within HeidiSQL to establish a connection to the database and renamed it to osTicket.
+Start a new session from within HeidiSQL in order to establish a connection to the database and rename it osTicket.

 </p>
 <br />